polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ### 6.7.
 Randomness Accumulator

-The first `VrfOutput` which ships with the `SlotClaim` `signature` is mandatory and is always used to provide some randomness which gets accumulated in on-chain state after block processing.
+The first `VrfOutput` which ships with the block's `SlotClaim` `signature` is mandatory and MUST be used as the entropy source for the randomness which gets accumulated on-chain **after** block processing.

 Given `claim` the instance of `SlotClaim` within the block header, and `accumulator` the current value for current epoch randomness accumulator,